Michael Josem has over a decade of experience as a senior business leader serving in various high-tech and online industries around the world.

 Runner Runner

-Community Engagement
+Community Service

-He is a volunteer speaker and helps to maintain graves for the the Commonwealth War Graves Commission, and is also a member of the Commonwealth War Graves Foundation.
+Michael Josem is a volunteer speaker and helped to maintain war graves on the Isle of Man for the Commonwealth War Graves Commission (CWGC), and is also a member of the Commonwealth War Graves Foundation.
+You can book a talk for a talk for your business, school, or community group about the Isle of Man and Commonwealth war stories through the CWGC website here.

 Sport

-He is a member of, and serves on the boards of the Manx Hockey Association and Castletown Hockey Club, to offset his generally terrible skill at playing the sport of hockey.
+Michael Josem has served on the boards of the Manx Hockey Association and Castletown Hockey Club, to offset his generally terrible skill at playing the sport of hockey.

-Michael is also a member of Douglas Rugby Club and British Cycling.
-Beyond the Isle of Man, he remains a member of the Hawthorn Football Club and the Melbourne Cricket Club.
+Josem is a member of FC Isle of Man which competes in the North West Counties Football League.
+He was also a member of British Cycling.
+He remains a member of the Hawthorn Football Club and the Melbourne Cricket Club.

 Michael has a long-term leasehold on his home at 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.